 - 1. Generally speaking, I will make the measurement with the patient's legs in a dependent position - 2.
-I think in the guideline we should state that the vein diameter measurements should be made with the patient's legs in the dependent position.
-Yes/No - 3.
-Please provide a Level of evidence rating for a recommendation about having the patient's legs in a dependent position when making diameter measurements. - 4.
+I think in the guideline we should state that the vein diameter measurements should be made with the patient's legs in the dependent position. - 3.
+Please provide a level of evidence rating for a recommendation about having the patient's legs in a dependent position when making diameter measurements. - 4.
 Please provide a Strength of evidence rating for a recommendation about having the patient's legs in a dependent position when making diameter measurements. - 5.
 Are there any comments you would like to make about making a recommendation about patient position? - 6.
-Generally speaking, I will make the measurement from a: Transverse image, b.
-Longitudinal image - 7.
-I think in the guideline we should state that the vein diameter measurements should be made from a: Transverse image, b.
-Longitudinal image c.
-I don't think we should make any recommendation in the guideline about the view from which the diameter measurement should be made. - 8.
-Please provide a Level of evidence rating for a recommendation on the view from which a diameter measurement is made. - 9.
-Please provide a Strength of evidence rating for a recommendation on the view from which a diameter measurement is made. - 10.
-Generally speaking, I measure from the diameter between: a.
-The inner walls of the vein, b.
-The outer walls of the vein. - 11.
-I think in the guideline we should state that the vein diameter measurements should be made between: a.
-The inner walls of the vein, b.
-The outer walls of the vein c.
-I don't think we should specify this in a recommendation. - 12.
-Please provide a level of evidence rating for a recommendation on including or not including vein walls in the measurement. - Please provide a Strength of evidence rating for a recommendation on including or not including vein walls in the measurement.
-Generally speaking, I measure the vein diameter: a.
-With the vein at rest, b.
-With provocation manoeuvre such as Valsalva or distal - augmentation.
-15. I think in the guideline we should state that the vein diameter measurements should be made with: a.
-With the vein at rest, b.
-With - provocation manoeuvres such Level of evidence rating for a recommendation on a recommendation on measuring the vein at rest or not.
-16. Please provide a Strength of evidence rating for a recommendation on measuring the vein at rest or not. - 17.
-Generally speaking, I measure the vein diameter: a.
-With the vein uncompressed, b.
-With the vein compressed. - 18.
-I think in the guideline we should state that the vein diameter measurements should be made with: a.
-With the vein uncompressed, b.
-With the vein compressed, c.
-I don't think we should specify this in a recommendation - 19.
-Please provide a Level of evidence rating for a recommendation on a recommendation on measuring the vein with compression or not. - 20.
-Please provide a Strength of evidence rating for a recommendation on measuring the vein with compression or not.
+Generally speaking, I will make the measurement from a: 1) transverse image), 2) longitudinal image - 7.
+I think in the guideline we should state that the vein diameter measurements should be made from a: 1) transverse image, 2) longitudinal image - 8.
+Please provide a level of evidence rating for a recommendation on the view from which a diameter measurement is made. - 9.
+Please provide a strength of evidence rating for a recommendation on the view from which a diameter measurement is made. - 10.
+Generally speaking, I measure from the diameter between: 1) inner walls of the vein, 2) outer walls of the vein - 11.
+I think in the guideline we should state that the vein diameter measurements should be made between: 1) inner walls of the vein, 2) outer walls of the vein, 3) I don't think we should specify this in a recommendation. - 12.
+Please provide a level of evidence rating for a recommendation on including or not including vein walls in the measurement. - 13.
+Please provide a strength of evidence rating for a recommendation on including or not including vein walls in the measurement - 14.
+Generally speaking, I measure the vein diameter: 1) With the vein at rest 2) With provocation manoeuvre such as Valsalva or distal augmentation - 15.
+I think in the guideline we should state that the vein diameter measurements should be made with: 1) With the vein at rest 2) With provocation manoeuvre such as Valsalva or distal augmentation 3) I don't think we should specify this in a recommendation. - 16.
+Please provide a level of evidence rating for a recommendation on a recommendation on measuring the vein at rest or not. - 17.
+Please provide a strength of evidence rating for a recommendation on a recommendation on measuring the vein at rest or not. - 18.
+Generally speaking, I measure the vein diameter: 1) With the vein uncompressed, 2) With the vein compressed - 19.
+I think in the guideline we should state that the vein diameter measurements should be made with: 1) With the vein uncompressed, 2) With the vein compressed, 3) I don't think we should specify this in a recommendation.

+- 20. I think in the guideline we should state that the vein diameter measurements should be made in a compressed or uncompressed state. - 21.
+Please provide a level of evidence rating for a recommendation on a recommendation on measuring the vein with compression or not. - 22.
+Please provide a strength of evidence rating for a recommendation on a recommendation on measuring the vein with compression or not.